lmg-anon/llm-rp-test-framework/README.md

 ## More Information

-### Secondary Model
+### Auxiliary Model

-The secondary model is a model used for questioning the correctness of the primary model output.
+The auxiliary model is a model used for questioning the correctness of the primary model output.
 It is used for tests that are more tricky than simply checking a list of expected words.

-If we use the `alpaca` format, the secondary model would be prompted like this:
+If we use the `alpaca` format, the auxiliary model would be prompted like this:
 ```
 Below is an instruction that describes a task.
 Write a response that appropriately completes the request.